inaka/sumo_db/examples/blog/README.md

 # About
-This is an escript that uses epers (and the code in ./src) to implement a blog.
+This is an escript that uses sumo_db (and the code in ./src) to implement a blog.

 It uses different repositories (mysql, mongo, redis) just as an example and to make a point about how easy it is to switch or mix different databases.